 |Indicated for chronic wounds||●|

 |Indicated for diabetic ulcers||●|

 |Contact manufacturer for usage guidelines|

 |Free Samples/Trials Available||●|

 Non/Minimally Exudating Wounds

 Ensure wound is adequately debrided and free of infection.
-Thaw in sterile isotonic solution for a minimum of 1-5 minutes.
-Affix AlloSkin™ graft per physician preference: can be stapled, sutured, glued, or tacked.
+Thaw in sterile isotonic solution for a minimum of one to five minutes.
+Affix AlloSkin™ graft per physician preference: can be stapled, sutured, glued or tacked.

 Inspect wound weekly, sooner if deemed necessary, to determine if AlloSkin™ is still in place or beginning to slough.
 Tissue generally sloughs in 7-14 days as wound bed granulation proceeds.
 Depending on wound assessment, clinician may leave graft in place.
 Additional applications are used if satisfactory closure has not been achieved with initial application.
-Typical wounds close with 1-3 applications.
+Typical wounds close with one to three applications.

 Apply any combination of non-adherent sterile dressing over AlloSkin™.

 AlloSource is a non-profit organization that offers more than 200 types of precise skin, bone, soft-tissue and other allografts for use in an array of life-saving and life-enhancing medical procedures.